lwoggardner/rfuse/README.md

      mkdir /tmp/fuse
      ruby sample/test-ruby.rb /tmp/fuse

-there should be some interesting content in the filesystem mounted at `/tmp/fuse`
+there should be an empty in-memory filesystem mounted at `/tmp/fuse`

 HISTORY
 ======